51 Brilliant Health Tricks You’ll Want to Make a Habit

 Watch where you walk

-Look at your left arm
+Look at your right arm

 British researchers counted moles (an important predictor of skin cancer risk) on nearly 4,000 female Caucasian twins.
 Those who had more than 11 moles on their right arm were likely to have more than 100 moles throughout their body, which could indicate a significantly increased risk of skin cancer.
 Visit a doctor for a full checkup if you discover more than 11 moles on your arm or any moles that have changed color or shape in the past few months.
-Learn more about how to check your moles for skin cancer with these easy, everyday tips.
+Learn more about how to check your moles for skin cancer with these easy tips.

 Write by hand